How to Become a Social Worker

 If you’re interested in making a positive difference in people’s lives and affecting social change, social work can be a meaningful and fulfilling career.
 It’s also a sector of the workforce that is projected “to grow 11% from 2018 to 2028, much faster than the average for all occupations” due to increased demand for healthcare and social services, according to the U.S. Bureau of Labor Statistics (BLS).

-How do you become a social worker?
-The short answer is to get licensed in the state in which you intend to practice.
-But it's important to note that the term "social worker" is sometimes used in different ways by the general public and by employers.
+To become a licensed social worker, you need to get licensed in the state in which you intend to practice.
+Each state sets its own guidelines for licensing social workers.
+But it’s important to note that the term “social worker” is sometimes used in different ways by the general public and by employers.

-"The public will talk about social workers generally and associate the term with a range of social service positions," said Michelle Alvarez, associate dean of social sciences at Southern New Hampshire University (SNHU).
-"Employers, meanwhile, understand that if they title a position "social worker" or hire someone to practice social work, they need to be licensed according to state laws."
+“The public will talk about social workers generally and associate the term with a range of social service positions,” said Michelle Alvarez, director of academic strategy at Southern New Hampshire University (SNHU) and former associate dean of social sciences.
+“Employers, meanwhile, understand that if they title a position "social worker" or hire someone to practice social work, they need to be licensed according to state laws."